tndrle/PyLuaTeX/README.md

 This provides a lot of flexibility for your typesetting.

 After a PyLuaTeX macro or environment has been executed, the corresponding Python code and output can be accessed via the Lua functions `pyluatex.get_last_code()` and `pyluatex.get_last_output()`, respectively.
-Both functions return a Lua [table](https://www.lua.org/pil/2.5.html) where each table item corresponds to a line of code or output.
+Both functions return a Lua [table](https://www.lua.org/pil/2.5.html) (basically an array) where each table item corresponds to a line of code or output.

 A simple example for typesetting code and output using the *listings* package would be:
 ```latex